Toyguna/YetAnotherShopPlugin/README.md

 ## How do I install?
 Paste the `addons` folder into your `<server_directory>/tf` directory.

-## How do I set up an SQL Database?
+## How do I set up a MySQL Database?
   1. Create a database configuration with information of your database.
-  2. Go to directory `tf/cfg/sourcemod/plugin.YetAnotherShopPlugin.cfg` ( Load the plugin if the file does not exist )
+  2. Go to directory `tf/cfg/sourcemod/plugin.YetAnotherShopPlugin.cfg` ( Load the plugin first if the file does not exist )
-  3. Change convar `yasp_database_configuration` to your configuration.
+  3. Change ConVar `yasp_database_configuration` to your configuration.

 ## How do I add custom items to the inventory?
 Inside your `addons/sourcemod/configs` folder you should see a folder named "YetAnotherShopPlugin"